pauladarias/CV/README.md

 I’m Paula and I’m very excited to find my first role as Junior Front-End Developer.
 After finishing Makers I’ve been working on my own projects, learning React and optimising my website.

-I’ve been a teacher for the past 8 years, that have helped me to focus on my learning process and to believe that with perseverance, commitment and passion anything can be learnt.
+I’ve been a teacher for the past 8 years, that has helped me to focus on my learning process and to believe that with perseverance, commitment and passion anything can be learnt.

 I love web design and I enjoy building intuitive websites, thanks to my arts background, creative thinking and attention to detail I’m able to create easy and good looking applications.